 • Move the pointer over a point in the line chart to view data at a specific point in time.

-Matched RulesDisplays the IDs of configured bot management rules, the rule templates to which the rules belong, and the number of times that rules in Monitor mode are matched.
-None
+Displays the IDs of configured bot management rules, the rule templates to which the rules belong, and the number of times that rules in Monitor mode are matched.

-Top 20 IP AddressesDisplays the top 20 IP addresses from which attacks are initiated and the number of attacks that are initiated from the IP addresses.
+Displays the top 20 source IP addresses of attacks and the number of attacks that are initiated from the IP addresses.
 The attacks include blocked attacks, attacks on which JavaScript validation is performed, attacks that passed JavaScript validation, attacks on which slider CAPTCHA verification is performed, and attacks that passed slider CAPTCHA verification.
-None

-Attack DetailsDisplays information about the IP addresses that match bot management rules in a specific time range.
+Displays information about the IP addresses that match bot management rules in a specific time range.
 The information includes the attacker IP address, area where the attacker IP address is located, attack URL, details of the rule template that is matched, and number of requests.
-The details of the rule template that is matched include the template name, rule ID, rule name, and the action that is specified in the rule.
-Find the IP address whose attack details you want to view and click Add to Whitelist or Add to Blacklist in the Actions column.
+The details of the rule template that is matched include the template name, rule ID, rule name, and action that is specified in the rule.

-A rule template named AutoTemplate is created and a whitelist rule or IP address blacklist rule is created for the template.
+A rule template named AutoTemplate is created, and a whitelist rule or IP address blacklist rule is created for the template.
 For more information, see Configure whitelist rules to allow specific requests and Configure IP address blacklist rules to block specific requests.

 Data leakage prevention module